vvt911/blog-microservices/docs/architecture-diagrams.md

 ---

-**This architecture diagram accurately reflects the Blog Microservices system based on Kubernetes configurations, Istio setup, and source code of each service.**
+**This updated architecture diagram accurately reflects the Blog Microservices system with blog-service-v2 implementation, including traffic routing scenarios, version comparison, and enhanced monitoring capabilities based on Kubernetes configurations, Istio setup, and source code of each service.**